keu/docs/software_versioned_docs/version-0.23/environment-variables.md

 - via your `.env` file (_Local Only_)
 - via your `Dockerfile`
-- via the Astronomer UI
+- via the Software UI

 Read below for instructions on how to configure them via all 3 methods.